md-abu-kayser/Explore-Routes-React-Nested-SPA/README.md

 npm start

-### Available scripts (from package.json)
+#### Available scripts (from package.json)

-npm start — start dev server with hot reload npm run build — production build (output to build/) — see build/index.html npm test — run test runner
+npm start - start dev server with hot reload npm run build - production build (output to build/) - see build/index.html npm test - run test runner

-### Testing
+#### Testing

 Basic test scaffold is present in src/App.test.js.
 Unit and integration tests can be added with @testing-library/react.
 Test setup uses src/setupTests.js.

-### Quality, structure, and extensibility
+#### Quality, Structure and Extensibility

 Single responsibility components: each page and UI element lives under src/components/\*.
 Centralized layout: Main holds shared UI (header) and outlet for nested pages.
-Clear separation of data and presentation — loaders return fetch responses that components consume with useLoaderData.
+Clear separation of data and presentation - loaders return fetch responses that components consume with useLoaderData.

-### Deployment
+#### Deployment

 Production-ready static output is generated by npm run build and served from the build/ folder.
 The production manifest and static assets are under build/manifest.json and build/static/.
 The app uses client-side routing; for most static hosts configure fallback to index.html to support deep linking (see public/index.html).

-#### Files of interest
+#### Files Of Interest

 src/App.js
 src/layout/Main.js